 We try to keep things simple, and that means choosing natural remedies that serve more than one purpose.
 Sure, specialty items can be powerful and important for an ailment that can’t be otherwise easily treated with more common ingredients.
 But for daily health issues, many natural items have multiple uses and that cuts down on your initial investment in your natural first-aid kit.

-Top Five Items For Your Natural First-Aid Kit
+Top Six Items For Your Natural First-Aid Kit

 Turmeric has so many uses for first aid and for health that I actually wrote another very long and detailed post just about turmeric, as our number one choice for all-round herb.
 So please check that article out if you want to know more.inflammation.